overblog/GraphQLBundle/Resources/doc/definitions/mutation.md

 # Mutation

-Here an example without using relay:
+Here an example without using relay in yaml:

 ```yaml
 Mutation: